richo/zephyros/README.md

 ### Change log

+- HEAD
+  - Added a barely-working, mostly-broken Ruby API
+  - Broke the Log window
+  - Possibly broke some of the JS stuff? maybe not though...
 - 2.7
   - Less dumb way of choosing configs (uses UI this time)
+  - Added a non-functioning Ruby option
 - 2.6.1
   - Added 'screens_changed' event
 - 2.6